ChefsSlaad/foundry_swag_docker/README.md

     image: felddy/foundryvtt:release
     environment:
       - FOUNDRY_RELEASE_URL=<timed_url>                          # replace with the timed url you copied earlier
-    expose:
+    ports:
-      - 30000
+      - 30000:30000
     volumes:
-      - path/to/your/foundry/data/directory:/data/foundryvtt     # replace with the correct path to your foundry config dir
+      - /path/to/your/foundry/data/directory:/data/foundryvtt     # replace with the correct path to your foundry config dir
       - /path/to/your/resources:/data/foundryvtt/Data/resources  # replace with the correct path to your resources
-      - /path/to/your/foundry/zip/file:/host                     # replace with the correct path to your foundry-x.x.x.zip file
     restart: unless-stopped

   swag: